 But now glamping in Florida is an increasingly popular solution to those problems and, for some, it provides the perfect blend of being in the wild and being comfortable.
 These glamping facilities offer large furnished tents, with beds and linens instead of sleeping bags, rugs, lighting and, in many cases, air conditioning and heating.

-Glamping has popped up in eight state parks, and they are among my favorites – Lake Louisa State Park near Orlando and Hillsborough State Park and Alafia River State Park near Tampa.
+Glamping has popped up in many state parks, and they are among my favorites, including Lake Louisa State Park near Orlando and Hillsborough State Park and Alafia River State Park near Tampa.

 In addition, glamping has been offered for more three years at Everglades National Park at its remote outpost on Florida Bay, Flamingo.

 Jumping on the glamping bandwagon are some commercial establishments – Coldwater Gardens in the Panhandle and Westgate River Ranch between Lake Wales and Yeehaw Junction.

 Glamping in Florida: Not cheap but it makes great photos